yr542/ExomePipeline___Quality_Control_QC/README.md

 The Apptainer image used in this workflow is publicly available on Docker Hub:
 [`yr542/exome_pipelines_quality_control_qc`](https://hub.docker.com/r/yr542/exome_pipelines_quality_control_qc)

+We use **Apptainer** to pull this image directly from Docker Hub.
 The image is public and does not require authentication specific to this repository.
-However, users may need to be authenticated with Docker Hub depending on their system configuration or Docker Hub’s access policies.
+However, users may need to authenticate with Docker Hub to avoid pull rate limits or depending on their system configuration.

 ## Acknowledgements